Ibarca/Inventory_Risk_And_Stock_Coverage_Monitor/README.md

 # Inventory Risk & Stock Coverage Monitor – ( BigQuery + SQL + Looker Studio)

+This project delivers a production-ready, SKU-level inventory projection engine built entirely in BigQuery SQL and visualized in Looker Studio.

+It produces a weekly, ISO-calendar-aligned inventory forecast with a true stock floor, forward-looking service level, stockout risk, and ABC prioritization.
+This enables category and Supply Chain teams to proactively manage replenishment decisions weeks in advance.

+• Why this matters
+Most inventory dashboards show what happened.
+This model shows what will happen if no action is taken, which is the difference between reporting and decision support.

 During my experience working across multiple category management teams, I repeatedly observed a lack of reliable, forward-looking inventory visibility at SKU level.
 This often resulted in avoidable stockouts caused not by missing data, but by the absence of a structured projection view.
-This project represents the dashboard I always wished me and my teams had access to and is therefore strongly grounded in real operational use cases.
+This project represents the inventory projection dashboard I always wished my teams had access to: a forward-looking, SKU-level view that enables proactive stockout prevention instead of reactive firefighting.
 You can interact with the dashboard [here](https://lookerstudio.google.com/u/0/reporting/14236fbd-f232-4ee4-8d26-3522b691ed32/page/tEnnC).

-This repository contains a production-ready BigQuery SQL query that powers an end-to-end Inventory Projection Dashboard.
-The query integrates historical sales, inventory snapshots, incoming purchase orders, and calendar logic into a single analytical dataset designed for inventory risk assessment, service-level forecasting, and SKU prioritization.

-The dashboard is built for Category Management, Supply Chain, and Operations teams, enabling scalable, weekly, SKU-level decision making based on consistent and transparent data logic.

 <img width="1284" height="709" alt="Screenshot 2026-01-16 at 12 19 59" src="https://github.com/user-attachments/assets/719e66c6-4315-49d1-bb89-27cb622f8d9c" />